-Each of the above subsidiaries is domiciled in Australia.
+The principal place of business for the above entities is Sydney, Australia.

 15 Financial risk management

 The Schemes' investing activities expose them to a variety of financial risks: market risk (including currency risk, interest rate risk and price risk), credit risk and liquidity risk.